scheduler0/scheduler0-python-client/README.md

 The Scheduler0 Python client supports multiple authentication methods:

+> **For Self-hosted Users**: If you're running Scheduler0 on your own infrastructure, you can authenticate using a username and password that is set during infrastructure setup (see Basic Authentication below).

 ### 1. API Key + Secret Authentication (Default)
 Most endpoints require API Key and Secret authentication with an Account ID: